 If you have a car stereo that you love, but you don't have it installed in a car yet, you might be wondering if you can still listen to music or FM/AM radio on it.
 If you have a car battery charger, you are in luck.

-Can a car’s battery charger run a car stereo?
-Though not ideal, powered a car stereo with a battery charger is possible.
+Can a car's battery charger run a car stereo?
+Though not ideal, powering a car stereo with a battery charger is possible.
 The battery itself typically powers car stereos, but they can also be powered via a battery charger as long as it delivers a minimum of 12 volts.
 For the best audio possible, use a quality battery charger.

 Not only should you be using a quality battery charger to run your car stereo at home, but you also need to make sure that you are properly setting up your system so you don't end up ruining your stereo.
 Continue reading to find out how to set up a car battery to a stereo system and what other alternate methods you can use.